minprog/prog-project/10 Schedule/20 Week 2/10 Week 1.md

 - Stylistic issues in the code.
 Make sure that you point out the weak spots.
 These need to be fixed, especially before the final release (but also before the next code review!).

-## Creating a beta version of your project (deadline: Friday)
+## Creating an alpha version of your project (deadline: Friday)

-This week, you'll work towards presenting a beta version of your project.
+This week, you'll work towards presenting an alpha version of your project.
 Make sure that you have all your data ready this week, and create a basic representation of the data, with some interaction.

-## Update your design document (deadline: Friday)

-Update your design document with any decisions that you've made during the week.

 ### Submitting